Content

 Java 8 required

-Apache Tomcat 10.0.x beta requires Java 8 or later.
+Apache Tomcat 10.0.x requires Java 8 or later.
 This is unchanged from Tomcat 9.0.x.

 Specification APIs